ninyam/paresordenados_eng/resources.md

 ---

 ### Topics
-The subjects that can be studied may vary in difficulty, from fundamental to advanced.
-Here are a few instances of study topics:
+The projects can study fundamental or advanced topics.
+Here are a few examples:
 <ul>
-     <li>An introduction to a topic not covered in the mentee's program.</li>
+     <li>An introduction to a subject not covered in the mentee's program.</li>
      <li>An in-depth reading of a theorem or set of theorems.</li>
      <li>A more advanced treatment of a standard topic.</li>
-     <li>Reading of a research paper.</li>
+     <li>A research paper.</li>
 </ul>

 Follow the links below for project ideas: